brendanseattle/SonyRGBMod/README.md

 ![Sony-BA-4D---OSD-Mux-Circuit-without-Diodes](https://user-images.githubusercontent.com/41927604/166330673-f7b23ddd-6a00-4545-b922-f5feee326819.png)
 ##### Credit to MarkOZLAD for formulas

-6. Attach another wire to the side of surface mount resistor R028 that connects to a throughhole leg.
+6. Attach another wire to the side of surface mount resistor R028 that leads to D003.
 See schematic and example.
 This should go through a 1000 Ohm resistor * to match the voltage normally exiting R028.
 (NOTE: My picture here is the R028 on my KV-13M42, not the KV-27S42 in schematic and other pictures.
 However the location is very similar.)

 <img src="https://user-images.githubusercontent.com/41927604/166333113-a9086432-233c-48a7-89d4-f02efbf5337d.png" width="400" /> <img src="https://user-images.githubusercontent.com/41927604/166333424-227c5158-24c2-41ab-bd9c-eb32344989c1.png" width="550" />